 Any professional participating in CE programs must acquire knowledge and hands-on skill to deliver results.
 Certainly, an instructor must have qualifications and motivation to deliver information and hands-on training in an understandable manner so that students can acquire the material.
 But participants also have to demonstrate high level of professional consciousness, discipline and motivation.
 Teaching many continued education courses, I often witnessed professional ego of participants standing in the way of their learning.
 The worst damage to learning is done when a participant arrives to be trained with the following mind set: ”I already know it all and just need a CE certificate.”
 In order for participants to learn more they have to give instructors a chance to share their knowledge.
 No matter how much you know there is always a room for improvement.
 I have been in practice for over 40 years and am still finding room for improvement my hands-on performance and other aspects of professional activity.

 There are no doubts that live seminars are advantageous as well.
 They allow you to interact with others participants, to work under supervision and to receive treatments at the time of training.
 This is also a great way to learn.
-Learning from DVDs and attending live seminars on the same subject is a great educational combination.
+Learning from medical massage educational videos and attending live seminars on the same subject is a great educational combination.

 As massage therapists we are in business and financial gain is a part of a business.
 The more you are able to deliver results the more successful financial gain your occupation will bring.
 Massage therapy is about results, and success in our career depends on our ability to deliver these results.
 Consequently, continued education programs have to be geared toward your ability to deliver results.
 For example: regardless of whether you took CE course for tension headaches, stress management, lower back or legs disorders, shoulders or sports massage training, a person who spent $150 for particular continued education program, upon completion of this program, should be able to apply newly learned methods and during two or three treatments reimburse CEs investment.
 Business is business.